ethereum/go-ethereum/docs/_rpc/ns-txpool.md

 themselves are maps associating nonces with actual transactions.

 Please note, there may be multiple transactions associated with the same account and nonce.
-This can happen if the user broadcast mutliple ones with varying gas allowances (or even complerely different transactions).
+This can happen if the user broadcast mutliple ones with varying gas allowances (or even completely different transactions).

 | Client  | Method invocation                                                     |